cevadtokatli/slider-react/README.md

 * It can be a ul or ol element.
 * It can be anywhere in the body.
 * List is updated when index is changed.
-* Assigns ms-active class to list element that holds the current index.
+* Assigns ct-s-active class to list element that holds the current index.

 #### Callbacks